How to choose the right garbage collector for your application

 Parallel garbage collector

-• -XX:ParallelGCThreads — Configure the number of threads to run in parallel for GC.
+• -XX:ParallelGCThreads — Configures the number of threads to run in parallel.

 Concurrent Mark and Sweep garbage collector (CMS)